Sayf al-Din Khushqadam: Early life and career

-Originally from Sultanate of Rum, Khushqadam was a slave purchased by Al-Mu'ayyad Shaykh, and later served in the jâmdâr corps.
+Originally an Albanian from Rumelia, Khushqadam was a slave purchased by Al-Mu'ayyad Shaykh, and later served in the jâmdâr corps.
 (Note: Jâmdâr used to attend to the attire of the sultan.)
 He eventually became a member of the sultan's guards during the reign of his son, Al-Muzaffar Ahmad.
 He ascended to the rank of "emir of ten" in Damascus by 1446.

 In 1448, Khushqadam was in Kozan, where a mosque was dedicated in his honor.
 He later became the head of the court military in Cairo in 1450 and served as minister of war during Sayf al-Din Inal's reign in 1456, leading expeditions against the Karamanids.

 Reign

 Upon Inal's death in February 1461, his son Shihab al-Din Ahmad succeeded him and Khushqadam assumed the role of atabeg.
 However, the sultan was abducted four months later due to pressure from an alliance of powerful mamluk factions.
-The mamluks of Inal offered the throne to Jânim, governor of Damascus, meanwhile the mamluks of Jaqmaq preferred Khushqadam and hurried to elect him before the arrival of Jânim.
+The mamluks of Inal offered the throne to Jânim, governor of Damascus; meanwhile, the mamluks of Jaqmaq preferred Khushqadam and hurried to elect him before the arrival of Jânim.
 Amidst political turmoil, Khushqadam seized power and became a sultan.

 However, his reign was marked by anarchy and extortion, allowing Egypt to weaken while the Ottoman Empire strengthened.
 The rivalry between the Ottomans and the Mamluks intensified over the succession of vassal principalities, particularly the Karamanids and the Dulkadirids.
 Disputes over succession led to conflicts, with the Ottomans ultimately aiming to end the autonomy of these territories.

 On 9 October 1467, Khushqadam succumbed to dysentery without naming a successor, leading to a power struggle between rival factions, notably emirs Bilbay and Timurbugha.